MockbaTheBorg/RunCPM/readme.md

 The internal CCP can be built with support for Lua scripting.<br>
 Lua scripts can be written on the CP/M environment using any text editor and then executed as if they were CP/M extrinsic commands.<br>

-The order of execution when an extrinsic command is typed with no explicit drive is:<br>
+The order of execution on the internal CCP when an extrinsic command is typed with no explicit drive is:<br>
 * The command with extension .COM is searched on the current drive.<br>
 * If not found it is searched on drive A: user area 0.<br>
 * If not found it is searched on the current drive user area 0.<br>